w3c/css-houdini-drafts/css-layout-api/README.md

         for (let child of children) {
             let fragment = yield child.doLayout(constraintSpace);

+            // Position the new fragment.
+            fragment.inlineStart = 0;
+            fragment.blockStart = blockSize;
             blockSize += fragment.blockSize;

+            // Add it as an exclusion to the constraintSpace constraintSpace.addExclusion(fragment, 'block-end');

-            inlineSize = Math.max(inlineSize, fragment.inlineSize);
+            // Update the running totals for our size. inlineSize = Math.max(inlineSize, fragment.inlineSize);
             childFragments.push(fragment);
         }